sabbirsaad/Chat-App/README.md

-# Chat App
+# Text-Me

-A simple chat app using react native and firebase.
+This is a chatting app using React native.